NikuBaguette/Game-Of-Life/README.md

 Left click: You can color the cells while the game is paused

 space: You can decide to run or pause the game

+Arrow Up: Increase the refreashing time by 50%

+Arrow Down: Decreasing the refreshing time by 50%